modelscope/facechain/facechain_animate/resources/MagicAnimate/installation_for_magic_animate.md

 ## Usage

-1. You should move to the base folder of this project first: `cd /path/to/facechain/`, and then run the command `python -m facechain_animate.app`.
+1. You should go to the base folder of this project first: `cd /path/to/facechain/`, and then run the command `python -m facechain_animate.app`.

 2. You can upload a photo from your local computer or select one from previously generated images as the source image.